 1. The requestor (e.g., AIMLE client or VAL server) sends a split operation subscribe request to the AIMLE server.
 The request includes information defined in Table 8.14.3.12-1.

 a.
-The requestor (e.g., AIMLE client or VAL server) may include the "split operation pipeline information" event to indicate the AIMLE server to notify the requestor when a split operation profile is created and satisfy the discovery filters of the subscription request.
+The requestor (e.g., AIMLE client or VAL server) may include the "split operation pipeline information" event to indicate the AIMLE server to notify the requestor when a split operation profile is created or an existing pipeline is updated (e.g., node is added or removed, stage order or ML models are modified, etc.) or deleted and satisfy the discovery filters of the subscription request.

-Editor’s Note: The "split operation pipeline information" event support for modifying and deleting a split operation pipeline instance can be added when the related procedures are defined.

 b.
 The requestor (e.g., AIMLE client or VAL server) may include the " split operation assistance information" event to indicate the AIMLE server to notify the requestor when the AIMLE server determines assistance information related to the split operation usage.

 2. Upon receiving the request from the requestor, the AIMLE server validates if the requestor is authorized for the request.
 If the requestor is authorized, the AIMLE server creates the subscription and stores the subscription information.